iann838/Pyot/docs/src/cores/index.md

 For some reason this page keeps going back to top when scrolled to #Pyot, if this happens just scroll pass it to #Features.
 :::

 Pyot is a Python Framework for the Riot Games API, including League of Legends, Teamfight Tactics, Valorant and Legend of Runeterra (soon).
 It specializes at doing task in async environment to get the expected result faster than synchronous code.
-Pyot is highly inspired by [Cassiopeia](https://github.com/meraki-analytics/cassiopeia), you will notice that it has similar approach and structure, but none of the objects are being reused from Cassiopeia, everything is rewritten into a more lighter version.
+Pyot is highly inspired by [Cassiopeia](https://github.com/meraki-analytics/cassiopeia), you will notice that it has similar approach and structure.

 ## Features